tilgoldan/new-lg4ff/README.md

 This entry already existed.
 It has been extended, setting the value to 2 combines the clutch and gas pedals in the same axis.

+### invert_pedals

+Inverts the pedals.
+The inversion is controlled by a bit field, allowing for individual inversion of each pedal.

 ### gain